-What are the best songs for a wedding ceremony?
+What are the best wedding ceremony songs?
 Short answer: songs that are meaningful to you both.
 Skilled musicians will be able to make any song work acoustic, and if you want to hear the original you can always put the recording on.
 One of our brides even walked down the aisle to the Imperial March from Star Wars!

 Some couples are not musically-minded though, and just need some ideas.
 So we’ve compiled the most popular songs from our wedding ceremonies in Melbourne over the past year.
 We’ll keep it updated so that it’s always showing the most popular songs.